Gopal-Dahale/qiskit-qulacs/README.md

 ### Contribution Guidelines

-For information on how to contribute to this project, please take a look at our [contribution guidelines](CONTRIBUTING.md).
+For information on contributing to this project, please take a look at our [contribution guidelines](CONTRIBUTING.md).

 ----------------------------------------------------------------------------------------------------